Camper Trailers Tech Tips

 DO NOT USE A GAS HEATER IN THE TENT AREA WHILE SLEEPING

-The only safe type of fuel heating to use inside a tent area is those such as the Webasto diesel air heaters.
-The device draws air from outside into a sealed furnace, injecting diesel which ignites and heats an outer skin.
+DIESEL DUCTED AIR HEATERS A safe type of heating to use inside a camper trailer tent area are the portable diesel ducted air heaters.
+With limited room to mount a diesel heater permanently, the device is placed outside and draws air into a sealed furnace, injecting diesel which ignites and heats an outer skin.
 The clean heated air is then ducted into the tent area.
+There are a number of portable diesel ducted heater brands on the market in a couple of different sizes depending on the area you need to heat, that come complete with ducting, exhaust and diesel tank all mounted into a carry box.

-We have tried our canvas annex sidewall over our bed as recommended by members of the CamperTrailers Group with great results.
-It really throws the bodyheat back in.
-You can also try a silver trap over the roof of your camper to reflect a bit of warmth back into the tent.
+We use our canvas annex sidewall over our bed when very cold.
+This stops the cold coming through & also reflects our body heat.
+You could also try a silver trap over the roof of your camper to reflect a bit of warmth back into the tent.

 If the kids are on stretchers make sure they have just as much bedding under them as they have on top.
 A self inflating mattress on the stretcher will also trap their bodyheat as well as a sheepskin underlay & good quality sleeping bags.